 For example, if you come to New York between Thanksgiving and Christmas, there's so many tourists in the city that there is gridlock on the sidewalks around.
 The police have to direct the traffic and in part, it's because a Detroit grandmother wants to bring her granddaughter to New York. to see Hudson's, which is a great department store in Detroit or in any city or GFox in Hartford.
 Every city had these giant department and windows where Santa Claus is and stuff like this.
 You can still go to New York and see that.
 You can say, “Jane, this is the way it used to be in Detroit.”
 People ringing the bells and looking at the store windows and things like that.
 A mall can't recapture that.
 It just can't.
 You can try, but it's not the same thing.

 So I think that in a way, not only did Moses not destroy New York he gets a little bit of credit for saving it because it might have been on the way to Detroit.
 Again, I'm not saying that it would have been Detroit because Detroit's almost empty.
 It’s Baltimore, it's Cleveland, it's every place.
 There's nobody there anymore.
 And even in New York, the department stores have mostly closed, not all of them.
 And so it's not the same as it was 80 years ago, but it's closer to it than anywhere else.

 Dwarkesh Patel 0:42:16

-OK, so yes, I'm actually very curious to get your opinion on the following question.
-Given the fact that you are an expert on New York history and you know, you've written the encyclopedia, literally written the encyclopedia on New York City.
+OK, I'm actually very curious to get your opinion on the following question given the fact that you are an expert on New York history and have literally written the encyclopedia on New York City.